Tag Archives: projektowanie instalacji

 0,1-0,5

 The data shows that the AVS -100 reduces heavy metal concentration in wastewater to values not exceeding the maximum permissible concentrations specified by the European Union.
 Complete absence of nickel and hexavalent chromium in the water was achieved.
-The results demonstrate the efficiency of using the electromagnetic nano-mills in countries with more stringent requirements to hexavalent chromium and nickel concentrations.
+The results demonstrate the efficiency of using the vortex layer devices in countries with more stringent requirements to hexavalent chromium and nickel concentrations.

-It was also found that the electromagnetic nano-mill saves on the reagents.
+It was also found that the vortex layer device saves on the reagents.
 The process of sedimentation occurs much faster than when using devices with a stirrer.

 Fish Processing Wastewater Treatment